Head Of Pricing Jobs: Things Managers Will Never Tell You About Pricing 🤑

 What’s more, we believe that the traditional recruitment model does not give candidates enough relevant information to make informed career decisions; creating in turn serious talent churn issues that many Australian businesses are struggling to deal with right now.

-CVs are by far the worse indicators of success for head of pricing jobs
+CVs are by far the worse indicators of success for the head of pricing jobs

-As a CEO, HR and commercial executive, it can be difficult to know if the shortlist of pricing managers you’ve received for your new head of pricing jobs are good or not.
+For many CEOs and HR executives, it’s very difficult to know whether you have good candidates from the shortlist of pricing managers you’ve received for your new head of pricing jobs.

-Gone are the days when you can trust what’s someone has written on their CV.
-It’s not uncommon for candidates applying for head of pricing jobs to get their CV’s written by a professional CV writing agency.
+Gone are the days when you can trust what someone has written on their CV.
+Sometimes, candidates applying for head of pricing jobs get help from a professional CV writing agency in preparing their CVs.

-Korn Ferry research shows, for example, that traditional methods of assessing corporate talent during the hiring process often don’t provide an accurate picture of what someone can really do and/or what they capable of doing in the future.
+Korn Ferry research shows, for example, that traditional methods of assessing corporate talent during the hiring process often don’t provide an accurate picture of what someone can really do and or what they are capable of doing in the future.

 Gartner research shows that there’s almost zero correlation between what a candidate writes in their CV and how well they end up performing in a senior or management role.

-Leadership Institute research shows that success in prior roles often have little impact on performance success in new or more challenging leadership and management positions.
+Leadership Institute research shows that success in prior roles often has little impact on performance success in new or more challenging leadership and management positions.

 Taylor Wells research shows that skills learned through seemingly similar roles like accountancy, financial reporting or marketing often don’t translate well to pricing roles and can even impede individual and team pricing performance.

-The current recruiting model for head of pricing roles is often set up to fail right from the start
+The current recruiting model for the head of pricing roles often set up to fail right from the start

-Traditional hiring is failing Australian businesses because CVs and interviews generate limited value to either the hiring manager or candidate.
-What’s more, there are very few candidates self-aware enough or brave enough to disclose anything significant about themselves.
-Many people fear “being honest” about personal weaknesses will put them in a bad light for a head of pricing job.
-Even fewer candidates can admit they don’t don’t have all the pricing skills you want.
+In fact, we think that standard hiring practices are failing Australian businesses because they generate limited value to either the hiring manager or candidate.
+Many people fear “being honest” about personal weaknesses during a head of pricing interview.
+Even fewer candidates can admit they don’t have all the pricing skills you want.

 Current base salaries for head of pricing jobs or pricing director job descriptions are substantial – anywhere from $180K – $350K.
-Then, there’s bonuses, perks and other incentives on top.
+Then, there are bonuses, perks and other incentives on top.

 There’s also a lot riding on improving your pricing system too.
-The board has a particular ROI they want you to obtain from your price improvement project.
-Current estimates for building world-class price leadership is between 2 – 7% of additional margin across total revenues.
+With this in mind, the board has a particular ROI they want you to obtain from your price improvement project.
+Current estimates for building world-class price leadership and culture is between 2 – 7% of additional margin across total revenues.

-Granted, every executive should prepare well for interviews as best they can: Preparation shows respect for you and the business.
-Most people also want to make a good impression during a meeting or interview (this is only natural).
+Granted, every executive should prepare well for interviews as best they can.
+Preparation shows respect for you and the business.
+Mostly, people also want to make a good impression during a meeting or interview (this is only natural).
 But the point to draw out here is that we shouldn’t presume that someone is being 100% authentic when they answer pricing manager interview questions.

 It takes courage for a candidate to say “I don’t know” during an interview

-It also takes someone with self-awareness to provide an honest picture of what they can and can’t do.
-Most people lack that sort of courage and conform to safe, predictable answers.
+It also takes someone with the self-awareness to provide an honest picture of what they can and can’t do.
+Hence, most people lack that sort of courage and conform to safe, predictable answers.
 Many people fear that a lack of pricing skills and knowledge will count against them.
 And are they wrong?

 From a personal perspective, we talk with senior directors, managers, and analyst daily.
 Very rarely do we meet an executive with the capacity to have a frank and informed discussion about their pricing issues or mistakes.